eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Gods/Laogzed.md

 ![[Laogzed.png|250]]

 Laogzed is a djinn who brought Kaldrake back to life.
+He is the god of famine.

 - **First Mentioned:** Session 11
 - **First Seen:** Session 15